-The house, before, during, and after her mother, had been slowly expanded so that the loft was now more of a shelf, and the central hearth . . .
+The house, before, during, and after her mother, had been slowly expanded so that the loft was now more of a shelf, and the central hearth was large . . .

 We're very sorry, but this content is only available to current subscribers.

 Perhaps you just need to log in.
 If you're already logged in, please check if your subscription has expired by looking here.

 If you're not already a subscriber you need to know that our columns and editorials are free, along with a few other items, but almost all stories and all downloads are paid only.